coreos/fleet/Documentation/using-the-client.md

 ### Start and stop units

-Once a unit has been submitted to the coreinit cluster, it can be started and stopped like so:
+Once a unit has been submitted to the fleet cluster, it can be started and stopped like so:

 ```
 $ corectl start hello.service